-11. Upon actual importation, importers are required to make an Inward Declaration showing the correct description and quantities of each consignment made electronically through TradeNet.
-Shipping documents such as the Bill of Lading/Airway Bill and invoice are also required.

-12. There is a fee of \$10 for the application to EDB to be an approved manufacturer.

-13. There are no deposit or advance payment requirements associated with the issuance of licences.
+- 11. Upon actual importation, importers are required to make an Inward Declaration showing the correct description and quantities of each consignment made electronically through TradeNet.
+Shipping documents such as the Bill of Lading/Airway Bill and invoice are also required. - 12.
+There is a fee of \$10 for the application to EDB to be an approved manufacturer. - 13.
+There are no deposit or advance payment requirements associated with the issuance of licences.

-14. The MODA licence is valid for five years.
-The validity of the licence may be extended by renewal.

-15. There is no penalty for the non-utilisation of licence or a portion of it.

-16. Licences are not transferable without the approval in writing from the relevant authority.

-17. The license is location specific, which means that the manufacturer may only manufacture optical discs in the premises stated in the license.
+- 14. The MODA licence is valid for 5 years.
+The validity of the licence may be extended by renewal. - 15.
+There is no penalty for the non-utilisation of licence or a portion of it. - 16.
+Licences are not transferable without the approval in writing from the relevant authority. - 17.
+The licence is location specific, which means that the manufacturer may only manufacture optical discs in the premises stated in the licence.

-18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation.
+- 18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation. - 19.
+Not applicable.

-2 ROUGH DIAMONDS
+3 ROUGH DIAMONDS